yashagarwal342/cell-identification-ML/README.md

 - **`models_code/InceptionV3/`**:

   - **`inceptionv3_train_4_models_on_centered_data.ipynb`**:
     - **Purpose**: Trains four independent InceptionV3 models on 100x100 pixel centered data using a 4-fold cross-validation method.
 In each fold, data from one quadrant is used as the test set, and data from the remaining three quadrants are merged for training.
 Four different models are obtained.
+This file is only for training and generating models; evaluation is done in `evaluate_model_on_uncentered.ipynb`.
     - **Usage**: Run in a Jupyter environment. `base_dir` needs to be set to point to the directory containing the 4-fold stratified data.
 It is preset in the code but may require manual adjustment if the file location changes or the file is not found.
 After running all code, .h5 model files for each fold will be generated.
   - **`inceptionv3_create_final_model.ipynb`**:
     - **Purpose**: Trains a final InceptionV3 model using 100x100 pixel centered data.
 First, 10% of the data from each quadrant is reserved as a final validation set.
 Then, the remaining 90% of data from all quadrants is merged to train this model.